Darkglass

 Darkglass Electronics is a bass guitar equipment company based in Helsinki, Finland.
 Darkglass was founded in 2009 by Chilean engineer Douglas Castro.
+In 2022, Darkglass was bought by Korg.

+The brand is best known for aggressive overdriven bass guitar tones that still manage to retain a deep low end response, atypical of most bass distortion pedals.

 Products

-The Darkglass product line includes several bass effects pedals, including Overdrive, Compressor and Fuzz.
-The company also manufactures amplifiers and cabinets.
+The company originally produced several bass effects pedals, including Overdrive, Compressor and Fuzz, and has expanded its range to building amps, cabinets and accessories.

+Their most famous pedals include the Microtubes B7K Ultra, Vintage Ultra, Alpha Omega, and the Hyper Luminal Compressor.